 We thought it would be a good idea to show you what’s cooking in Dubrovnik.
 These simple recepies we’ll share with you come directly from our nona’s* cookbooks but most of them you will also find in some fancy restaurants.
 Good news is that from now on you can bring a taste of Dubrovnik to your own table and make these delicious meals at home- wherever it might be.
+Try Cookup food ordering and knowledge sharing platform that connects everyone who cooks with people in need of quality home-made meals.
 Happy cooking and you can thank us later! 🙂

 “Dirty Macaroni” (Makaruli šporki)